elohim-meth/rtti/README.md

 ﻿# rtti
 A try to add runtime reflection to C++ language.

-For now implemented meta namespaces, classes, constructors and enums.
+For now implemented meta namespaces, classes, methods, constructors and enums.
-Support for meta methods and properties is coming  soon.
+Support for meta properties is coming  soon.

 Library contains generic variant type, it supports user defined conversion, provided by metatype system.